epfl-ada/ada-2021-project-les-quatre-neurones/README.md

 ### Quote Extraction

 This notebook comes second in the pipeline.
 It simply fetches quotes from the json.bz2 files (created in the above step) from a selected list of keywords.
-These lists changes for each year, since new car models are released each year.
-The quotes are then saved to simple json files and transformed to pandas dataframes, if further treatmen wants to be done in the same notebook by a user.
+These lists change for each year, since new car models are released every year.
+The quotes are then saved to simple json files and transformed to pandas dataframes, if further treatment wants to be done in the same notebook by a user of the notebook.

 ### Topic Analysis